univention/univention-corporate-server/doc/architecture/positioning.rst

 With a central identity management, one service holds the information about the user accounts.
 All other services have access to that information.
 An administrator only has to maintain the user accounts on one system.
-The maintenance effort for the user accounts does not anymore multiply with the number of systems that need to know the user accounts.
+The maintenance effort for the user accounts doesn't anymore multiply with the number of systems that need to know the user accounts.
 The slope of this linear function is less steep.